If nothing changes, nothing changes – Pancakeism

 You cannot get improved results by continuing to do exactly what you’ve been doing.
 While it may be comfortable, it’s easy to get stuck where you are because all you have to do is do nothing.
 But, is that what you really want for your team, your business, your career or your life?

 To improve your team/business/career/life, upgrade your attitude, your expectations and your actions.
 In order for things to be better, they must be different.
 If you want to make improvements, you must make changes.

-- Are the guest counts in your restaurant where you expect them to be for each meal period?
+- Are the sales levels in your restaurant where you expect them to be?
 Change it!
 Set daily goals.
-Invite guests back.
-If the average guest visits our restaurant four times per year and we got each one of them to return twice as often as they normally would, what would that do to the empty seats in your dining room?
-Your schedule?
-Your sales?
+Have sales contest.
 Teach servers/bartenders/cashiers how to sell instead of taking orders.
 Print the list of who made the highest percentage of tips and share with the team (Tips = Sales).
-Hold to a $20 rule at the end of the day (if you don’t know what that is, well, you should ask your MUM).
+Hold to a $20 rule at the end of the day (if you don’t know what that is, well, you should ask your MUM)

 - Is your food cost variance in line?
 Change it!
 Talk with your team about the cost of every item.
 Follow recipes.
 Use measuring devices.
 Eliminate waste/theft.
 Sell more of what you have!

 - What area in your restaurant is the cleanest?
 If it’s not the restroom, Change it!
 You are already a step behind in this business.
 Take pride in the sanitation of your restrooms.
 Make them #1!
 Clean/organize your managers office (That’s how your team knows your standard).
 Wipe fingerprints off entry doors.
 Pick up litter off your parking lot.
 Pre-bus tables.